sirimurgod-sys/Decentralized-Airport-Baggage-Handling-System/results/DIS_summary_results.md

 3. **Real-Time Feasibility** : Mean latency of 187-238ms meets airport requirements (<500ms)

-4. **Robustness** : System completed all 315 trials across 63 scenario combinations without a single failure
+4. **Robustness** : The System successfully completed all 315 trials across 63 scenario combinations without any failure

-5. **Node Failure Impact** : No statistically significant impact (p > 0.05) when combined with other scenarios
+5. **Node Failure Impact** : No statistically significant impact was observed (p > 0.05) when combined with other scenarios

 ## Statistical Significance